 Of course, when it comes to diets the primary objective for most people is "What will help me lose the most weight?"
 However, the answer to that is not as clear as you may want it to be.
 People lose weight differently and there is no one size fits all diet that can lead to the same results for everyone.
 Here is what we can tell you about both of these diets.

 The paleo diet is based around the standard principles of healthy eating, as it takes on the approach that you simply eat a diet full of fruits, vegetables, lean proteins, and nuts.
-The paleo diet focuses on what types of foods you should be eating versus what your macronutrients should be.
+The paleo diet focuses on what types of foods you should be eating versus what your macro ratios should be.

 On the opposite side of that is the keto diet.
 The keto diet focuses on hitting specific and extreme macronutrients so that you can force your body to use fat as energy instead of carbohydrates.
 Many people believe that if you force your body to use fat as energy, naturally, you will lose more stored fat.